Kumano Hongū Taisha: Festivals

-Kumano Hongu Taisha Spring Festival, the annual spring festival held 13–15 April every year is not only a quintessential festival of Kumano but also intimately associated with the pilgrimage to Kumano and the Kumano Kodo pilgrimage route.
+Kumano Hongu Taisha Spring Festival, the annual spring festival held 13–15 April every year, is not only a quintessential festival of Kumano but also intimately associated with the pilgrimage to Kumano and the Kumano Kodo pilgrimage route.
 On April 13 fathers and their young sons purify themselves in the sacred waters of Yunomine Onsen before walking over the Dainichi-goe section of the Kumano Kodo pilgrimage route to Oyunohara wearing traditional costumes.
 The young boys have the character for big on their forehead and are forbidden to touch the ground.
-On April 15 the Kumano Deities are invoked to temporarily take up residence in a portable mikoshi shrine and returned to their original site of descend, Oyunohara.
+On April 15 the Kumano Deities are invoked to temporarily take up residence in a portable mikoshi shrine and return to their original site of descend, Oyunohara.
 The atmosphere is serene, traditional, authentic and inspiring.

-Yata-no-Hi Matsuri Fire Festival, taking place on the last Saturday of August, in Oyunohara (Hongu-cho), in honour of the Yatagarasu crow (three-legged crow).
+Yata-no-Hi Matsuri Fire Festival takes place on the last Saturday of August, in Oyunohara (Hongu-cho), in honour of Yatagarasu.
 This fire festival includes the parading of a fire mikoshi, a Taiko drum show, dancing, and fireworks.